 The costs associated with the organization of the Partnership will not be fully deductible by the Partnership in determining its income for the fiscal period in which they are incurred.
-Subject to the discussion below of the Proposed Loss Limitation Rule, organization expenses incurred by the Partnership are eligible capital expenditures, three-quarters of which may be deducted by the Partnership at the rate of 7% per year on a declining balance basis (subject to pro ration where the taxation year is less than 365 days).
+Organization expenses incurred by the Partnership are eligible capital expenditures, three-quarters of which may be deducted by the Partnership at the rate of 7% per year on a declining balance basis (subject to pro ration where the taxation year is less than 365 days).
+As of January 1, 2017, new rules apply to eligible capital expenditures.
+Cumulative eligible capital pool balances will be calculated and transferred to a new capital cost allowance class.
+For the first ten years and subject to certain restrictions, the depreciation rate for the new cost allowance class will be 7 per cent in respect of expenditures incurred before January 1, 2017 and 5 per cent in respect of expenditures incurred after December 31, 2016.
+For expenditures incurred after 2016, 100% of the expenditures will be added to the new cost allowance class.